Teaching English Abroad: An Insider’s Story of Adventure and Growth

 What did you love most about it?

+I loved my students.
+They were from all over the world-simply the sweetest kids!
 I also loved my co-workers.
 We had met during our 2-week training and I made some lifelong friends with my cohort.

 I also loved my job.
 It was a joy to teach English abroad to students and truly see them light up when they can speak or read English.
+Teachers were treated well at my school and we all felt like family more than co-workers.

 And of course, loved the ability to travel and see the world.
 We had so many breaks, so it was easy to pick up and go.